NitheshT/Wordpress_Installation_Docker/README.md

 ## Step by step proceedures:

-1. Configuriing an EC2 instance with user as mentioned below which has docker installed:
+1. Configuriing an EC2 instance with **user data** as mentioned below which has docker installed:

 ```
 #!/bin/bash